zizhuspot/www.quant1098.com/source/_posts/Quantitative Trading Core Strategy Development Chapter 3.md

 ### 3.7 Ease of use

-When it comes to ease of use, MATLAB has a good Integrated Development Environment (IDE) with very good documentation support. r has come a long way, and `RStudio' is even more user-friendly than MATLAB's IDE. shiny allows interactive web applications to be built directly from r, providing an online-friendly representation of the data. r has good plotting capabilities, and MATLAB is not far behind.
-R has good plotting capabilities, and MATLAB is not far behind: the Anaconda release of Python comes bundled with the friendly Spyder IDE, and Python's plotting is done primarily with `Matplotlib`, which has a MATLAB-like interface; Juno for Julia is an IDE that integrates the Atom editor, and has a similar appearance and functionality to Spyder, `Plots', and `Plots'.
-Spyder, `Plots.jl` is used for plotting, but usually depends on packages from other languages.
+When it comes to ease of use, MATLAB has a good Integrated Development Environment (IDE) with very good documentation support. r has come a long way, and `RStudio`' is even more user-friendly than MATLAB's IDE. shiny allows interactive web applications to be built directly from r, providing an online-friendly representation of the data. r has good plotting capabilities, and MATLAB is not far behind.
+R has good plotting capabilities, and MATLAB is not far behind: the Anaconda release of Python comes bundled with the friendly Spyder IDE, and Python's plotting is done primarily `withMatplotlib`, which has a MATLAB-like interface; Juno for Julia is an IDE that integrates the Atom editor, and has a similar appearance and functionality to Spyder,Plots', and Plots'.
+Spyder,`Plots.jl` is used for plotting, but usually depends on packages from other languages.`

 Commonly used libraries in Julia still change from time to time, which leads to incomplete or missing documentation.
 In many cases, when converting code from R / MATLAB to Julia, we have to check the source code to find the required settings.